 The ad damnum clause demands damages, which the court liberally interprets as seeking the first type of compensatory fine that might be awarded as sanctions for contempt.
-Plaintiffs do not request that the court impose the second type of fine, which would be payable only to the court.5 But the complaint does not show any facts alleging any injury to Plaintiffs, let alone an injury supporting a compensatory fine for contempt payable to Plaintiffs.
-Rather than pleading facts setting forth an injury supporting a compensatory fine, Paragraphs 5 through 7 of the complaint cite the New York Times and a website, and make arguments about hypothetical general damage that might arise from credit reporting in contempt of the discharge injunction.
-These speaking legal arguments are not facts showing that Plaintiffs have suffered or will suffer any injury, and there are no such facts anywhere in the complaint.
+Plaintiffs do not request that the court impose the second type of fine, which would be payable only to the court.
+But the complaint does not show any facts alleging any injury to Plaintiffs, let alone an injury supporting a compensatory fine for contempt payable to Plaintiffs.
+Rather than pleading facts setting forth an injury supporting a compensatory fine, Paragraphs 5 through 11 of the complaint cite the New York Times and a website, and make generalized arguments, citing cases inappropriately, about hypothetical general damage that might arise from credit reporting.
+These speaking legal arguments are not facts showing that Plaintiffs have suffered or will suffer imminently any injury whatsoever, and there are no such facts anywhere in the complaint.
 While the court must view the record in a light most favorable to Plaintiffs and assume as true any facts presented by the Plaintiffs, the court is not required to accept as true unwarranted legal conclusions or unwarranted factual inferences.
 Sofamor Danek Group, Inc., 123 F.3d at 400 (quoting Morgan's v.
 Church's Fried Chicken, 829 F.2d 10, 12 (6th Cir.
 1987)).